-- A. All equipment shall be installed in strict conformance with the recommendations of the equipment manufacturer, as indicated on the Drawings and as specified. - B. Provide supplementary steel framing and welded steel equipment support stands as required for proper hanging and support of the mechanical systems.
-Steel angles, channels and tubing utilized for such framing shall be selected for a maximum deflection of 1/360th of the span. - C. All roof curbs shall be a minimum of 12" high above the finish roof line and selected for the various roof pitches.
+- A. All equipment shall be installed in strict conformance with the recommendations of the equipment manufacturer, as indicated on the Drawings and as specified. - B. Provide stand-alone unit and room sensor for the Principal's Office. - C. Provide supplementary steel framing and welded steel equipment support stands as required for proper hanging and support of the mechanical systems.
+Steel angles, channels and tubing utilized for such framing shall be selected for a maximum deflection of 1/360th of the span. - D. All roof curbs shall be a minimum of 12" high above the finish roof line and selected for the various roof pitches.
 Curbs installed on roofs having pitches of not more than 1/4" per foot may be standard curbs shimmed level with steel channels or Z's to provide suitable support and flashing surfaces. - 1.
 Curbs shall be insulated - 2.
-6 layers of Greenboard shall be installed inside curb for sound attenuation. - 3.
-Bead of caulking shall be used on curb seal to prevent curb from leaking. - D. Condenser Roof Installations: Condenser's shall be installed on equipment rails, Big foot Systems or approved stands.
+6 layers of Greenboard or approved materials shall be installed inside curb for sound attenuation. - 3.
+Bead of caulking shall be used on curb seal to prevent curb from leaking. - E. Condenser Roof Installations: Condenser's shall be installed on equipment rails, Big foot Systems or approved stands.
 Condenser refrigerant piping, electrical power and control conduit for typical Split Systems and the Variable Refrigerant Flow systems shall make use of a Piping Chase for piping penetrations.
 The Chase penetrations shall be sealed using compression type fittings.
 No services shall penetrate the top of the chase. - 1.
 Pipe penetrations through roof shall have an insulated weather-proof chase housing with curb and seals.
 Alta Products, LLC Pipe Chase Housing, Alta Curb, and Exit Seals or equivalent (as approved by APS) shall be installed. - 2.
 Pitch Pockets shall not be used. - 3.
 VRF Refrigerant piping shall be neatly racked using strut channel and pipe clamps supported by equipment support stand or setting on non-penetrative stands/blocks. - a.
 Pipe clamps shall be of the type that allows for insulation to be continuous through clamp. - b.
-Piping shall be installed to allow for access to condensers. - E. Gas pipe and individual piping shall be supported using pipe-stand with roller-type pipe support and nonpenetrative base and height adjustable. - 1.
-Condensate and other slope sensitive applications, shall be sloped per industry standards and code requirements to allow for proper drainage etc. - F. Ductwork on roof shall be supported using Rectorseal Bigfoot Duct Support or equivalent approved by APS.
+Piping shall be installed to allow for access to condensers. - F. Gas pipe and individual piping shall be supported using pipe-stand with roller-type pipe support and nonpenetrative base and height adjustable. - 1.
+Condensate and other slope sensitive applications, shall be sloped per industry standards and code requirements to allow for proper drainage etc. - G. Ductwork on roof shall be supported using Rectorseal Bigfoot Duct Support System or equivalent approved by APS.